August 6, 2020

-These core group members will be bolstered by a campus representative consultative team of the HWBWT which will provide guidance on proposed health & well-being recommendations, wellness monitoring approaches, and messaging needs/best practices.
+These core group members will be bolstered by a campus representative consultative group of the HWBWT which will provide guidance on proposed health & well-being recommendations, wellness monitoring approaches, and messaging needs/best practices.

 Participants on the consultative body include representatives from student groups, Mānoa faculty senate, Mānoa staff senate, facilities, public safety, student affairs and counseling, and athletics.

-The core team will meet via teleconference at least every 2 weeks to do the following:
+The core group will meet via teleconference at least every 2 weeks to do the following: